American expatriate baseball players in Japan: Gaijin waku and cultural differences

 While others have objected to characterizing the sport that way, many Japanese players and managers describe themselves in these terms.

 Perhaps because of these cultural differences, many expatriate baseball players don't last very long in NPB.
 Even star players often return home after five or six seasons.
-Of American expatriate baseball players in Japan, the longest tenures in NPB belong to Tuffy Rhodes (a total of 13 seasons in NPB), Wally Yonamine (12 seasons), Leron Lee (11 seasons), and Leon Lee and Greg Wells (10 seasons each).
+Of American expatriate baseball players in Japan, the longest tenures in NPB belong to Tuffy Rhodes (a total of 13 seasons in NPB), Wally Yonamine (12 seasons), Leron Lee (11 seasons), and Leon Lee, Greg Wells, and Randy Messenger (10 seasons each).

 Recruitment and salaries

 There was time when Japanese teams looked to recruit established Major League players on the downside of their careers.
 Now, however, Japanese teams scout American Triple-A games and monitor MLB transactions, looking for players being shuttled back and forth between the minors and the majors.
 A good majority of American players recruited to play in NPB are power hitters, which traditionally are in short supply in Japan.

 Although the average NPB salary is not comparable to MLB salaries, Japanese teams can offer much more money than a player can make in the American minor leagues.
 The typical American playing NPB has a higher base salary than his Japanese teammates, but his endorsement opportunities are much more limited.
 The Yomiuri Giants are particularly known for the high salaries they pay foreign players.